shephertz/App42-Tic-Tac-Toe/README.md

 1. Its a multi-player turn based game.
 2. The winning motive of the game is to connect three respective cross or circle in a vertical ,horizontal or digonal direction.
-3. Once you have played your turn , a notification message is sent to opponent user with game information.
+3. When your opponent played his turn , a notification message comes to player that now his turn came.

 # Runnnig Sample